neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_rules.md

 ## How do I finally become beta tester?
 1. Read all of rules(this page) carefully.
-2. After read all, mention or send direct message to one of online moderator in #general channel.
+2. After read all, you can try quiz.
-	- IMPORTANT: Reading the rules is very important.
-The rules are written for community order, and violating them may result in you being kicked from the server.
-	- Don't ask twice or more, if there is no response, just wait.
-	- This process is silent.
-You'll be notified by bot when you got promoted.
+	- Go #play_with_bot channel and type `!quiz` and then quiz starts immediately.
+       	- SFMB-Bot will ask you at least 7 questions via DM.
+You just have to choose the answer to the quiz.
+	- Each quiz is given 60 seconds, and any more than 60 seconds is considered a failure.
+	- You will be promoted to beta tester only if you get all the given questions correct.
+	- Your quiz test results (scores) are shared on #beta-tester channel.
+	- If you fail the quiz, you will not be kicked from the server, and you can try again.
+But if you keep failing in a row, the manager can kick you out.
+	- If you are unable to proceed smoothly due to an error in the quiz system, please contact neoarc.
-3. Now you can download the game, go to #release channel and see the pinned post.
+3. After you passed quiz, now you can download the game, go to #release channel and see the pinned post.
 4. You can find the new guide: `New download method - GUIDE`.

 ## After downloading The Downloader